eclipse/kapua/docs/developer-guide/en/sso.md

 #### TLS configuration

+The Keycloak provider can be configured to use TLS, this can be accomplished in 2 ways:
+1. Deploying Kapua with `docker-deploy.sh` script using the --ssl option (along with the --sso option, obviously).
+In this way all different services that can set on top of the TLS layer will enable it.
+2. Setting the environment variable KEYCLOAK_SSL_ENABLE before calling the `docker-deploy.sh` script (it is false by default).
+In this way you configure TLS for Keycloak but not for the other services.

-The Keycloak provider can be configured to use TLS, setting to false the environment variable KEYCLOAK_DISABLE_SSL before calling the `docker-deploy.sh` script.
-A self-signed certificate and a key are produced through `sso-docker-deploy.sh` script and passed via the volume based on the `./certs:/etc/x509/https` directory.
+With this configuration, a self-signed certificate and a key are produced through `sso-docker-deploy.sh` script and passed via the volume based on the `./certs:/etc/x509/https` directory.
 The script also installs the certificate in the Kapua Console docker image (which is tagged with the 'sso' tag).
 Notice that in this case the keycloak console can be accessed at _http://<machine-external-ip-address>:9443/_.

 **WARNING**: This TLS configuration is intended to be used only for testing purposes and should not be used in a